 Fresh, handmade pasta rolled from the best possible ingredients is the draw at this intimate osteria.

-The esoteric fine diner has a more approachable format under executive chef John Rivera.
+This once-esoteric fine diner has a more approachable format under executive chef Elijah Holland.
 It’s serving chic, accessible food that defies any one cultural influence.

 A smoke and meat-driven restaurant inspired by a chance encounter at a market in Spain.